AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_api.md

 - `code`: Number.
 The [status code](#code).

 - `message`: String.
-The error message.
+The success or error message.

 - `data`: JSONArray, an array of JSON objects.
 Each JSON object contains a Unix timestamp representing 12:00 am (UTC) on each day within the specified time frame and the corresponding value of the specified metrics.
-In the case of the previous request example, two JSON objects should be returned: one is for 12:00 am on July 2, 2021, and the other is for 12:00 am on July 3, 2021.
+In the case of the previous request example, one JSON object should be returned for 12:00 am on July 2, 2021.
+  - `userCount`: Number.
+Total number of users across all channels.
   - `ts`: Number.
 Unix timestamp.
-  - `userCount`: Number.
-Total number of users across channels.

 ### Query quality metrics

-This method queries quality metrics such as video freeze rate.
+This method queries quality metrics such as the audio or video freeze rate.

 - Method: GET
 - Endpoint: /beta/insight/quality/by_time